Edgar-Donk/edgar-donk.github.io/README.md

 We now have either an extra theme in ttkthemes controlled by a tcl file or we have a standalone theme running under a python file.
 Associated with these control files is a subdirectory of image files.
 Either system is as valid as the other, the choice is yours.
-The approach on either is similar, after creating a good quality working widget with all the required states, we just replace the ttktheme widget in either green.tcl or orange.py, change the references to any images, alter the border sizes as necessary, then add your images to the image subdirectory.
+The approach on using either is similar, after creating a good quality working widget with all the required states, we just replace the ttktheme widget in either green.tcl or orange.py, change the references to any images, altering the border sizes as necessary, then add your images to the image subdirectory.
 When everything works satisfactorily delete the ttktheme images.
-From hereonin change the widgets as tested and working.
-Occassionaly it may be necessary to change the widget layout.
+From hereonin change the widgets after testing and proved to be working.
+Occasionaly it may be necessary to change the widget layout.
 ```